 - WisDOT ignored the comments of other state agencies involved in the proposal’s review.

 In 2018, WisDOT amended the EIS and held a new public hearing to justify its methodology.
 During that process, 1000 Friends was asked to respond to the new EIS.
 We contended that the revised EIS failed to address many of its concerns.
 We urged both the Federal Highway Administration and WisDOT to reject the “preferred alternative” and instead focus on the more cost-effective strategy of constructing passing lanes.
 Following revisions to the EIS, the court found that the project was developed according to accepted standards for the analysis of alternatives.

-LAB found that, among other things, WisDOT consistently underestimates the cost of highway projects, fails to factor in the costs of inflation in its estimates, and violates administrative rules by failing to document the reasons for selecting certain projects over others.
+LAB found that, among other things, WisDOT consistently underestimated the cost of highway projects, failed to factor in the costs of inflation in its estimates, and violated administrative rules by failing to document the reasons for selecting certain projects over others.
 The failure to follow proper administrative procedures helped to explain why WisDOT was able to move Highway 23 forward despite other agency concerns, public comments against the project, and false traffic count projections.

 That decision is questionable on a number of fronts.
 According to Wisconsin Act 59 (2015-2017 Wisconsin state budget), $19,400,000 was to be reserved for construction work along State Highway 23.
 HOWEVER, the statute also mandated that if available funds were not used for construction by Jan.
 1, 2019, those funds would become available for other projects.

 The decision to proceed with Highway 23’s expansion is one of the state’s worst transportation policy decisions in recent years.
 When construction on Highway 23 began in May, six other major state highway projects and two megaprojects in Southeast Wisconsin were already under construction but stalled due to a lack of funding.
 Those projects will need an estimated $1.524 billion to complete.
 The years-long stalemate over how to fund the backlog of construction projects is no closer to resolution than it was four years ago.
 The state has also identified a backlog of 1,955 bridges that need repair at a cost of $1.4 billion.
 The National Bridge Inventory classifies 1,043 of those bridges as structurally deficient.
-There’s a major backlog for repairing local roads because the state has cut back on local funding due to revenue shortfalls.
+There’s also a major backlog for repairing local roads because the state has cut back on local funding due to revenue shortfalls.

 Time for Leadership

 Over the past three decades, Wisconsin transportation policy has been dictated by the state’s road builders.
-As their lobbyists commanded the state to focus on elaborate, expensive and profitable projects, critical basic road maintenance and public transit needs were neglected.
+As their lobbyists commanded the state to focus on elaborate, expensive and personally profitable projects, critical road maintenance and public transit needs were neglected.
 Meanwhile, the state spent its way into an alarming transportation budget deficit.
-Only strict discipline and an agenda that emphasizes widespread basic needs can bring our transportation spending back into balance.
+Only strict discipline and an agenda that emphasizes widespread basic needs will bring our transportation spending back into balance.

 Moving forward with a project that is essentially a gift to the road-building industry will force the state to continue overlooking basic transportation issues.
 Gov. Evers made a mistake in approving a project that is oversized, unnecessary and untimely.
 His decision to move forward on expanding Highway 23 will increase our transportation funding crisis.
+Even his predecessor called time out on major highway expansion until a long term plan could be developed.

 Evers ran for governor on the promise to place the interests of the people above those of lobbyists for special interests.
 But now – he is taking a step backwards.
-Even his predecessor called time out on major highway expansion until a long term plan could be developed.
-Say no to special interests.
+Gov. Evers – just say no to special interests!